-I also addressed suboptimal thyroid function.
+I also addressed subclinical hypothyroidism.
 With a strong family history of both Hashimotos and Graves disease, thyroid had always been on my radar.
-But it wasn’t until my thyroid function was evaluated more thoroughly through a functional medicine approach, that I discovered low T3 was making me functionally hypothyroid.
-Fixing this imbalance addressed a lot of issues, including blood sugar and the gut-thyroid relationship.
+But it wasn’t until my thyroid function was evaluated more thoroughly through a functional medicine approach that I discovered issues.
+Fixing this imbalance addressed a lot of issues, including mood, blood sugar and the gut-thyroid relationship.
 But more than anything, it allowed me to be the mother and wife I wanted to be.
 (If you are hypothyroid and still living with symptoms, don’t settle – there is hope!)

 Delving into my genes, I discovered that I had genetic predispositions similar to MTHFR that caused difficulty with methylation and meant I needed more B vitamins.
 Functional medicine testing helped me to identity and correct other nutrient deficiencies as well.
 These are common problems with the malabsorption that accompanies chronic digestive issues.

 Given my training, I also knew that toxins were likely playing a role.
-I discovered specific environmental toxins that were contributing to my issues, so I worked to mitigate those while focusing on detoxification.
+I discovered specific environmental toxins including mold and mycotoxins that were contributing to my issues, so I worked to mitigate those exposures while focusing on detoxification.
 I also moved on from the emotionally toxic relationships in my life and did everything I could to minimize stress during this time.